-Book – This is short form for the term “Betting Kings,” which is a company that takes bets on sporting events and various other things.
+Book – This is short form for the term sportsbook which is a company that takes bets on sporting events and various other things.

-Bookmaker/Bookie – Similar to a Betting Kings, this is a group or individual that takes bets on a sporting event.
+Bookmaker/Bookie – Similar to a sportsbook, this is a group or individual that takes bets on a sporting event.
 However, this is usually done in person versus online and is deemed less safe.

-Buy Points – This gives the better the opportunity to pay a small fee to move the point spread in their favor.
+Buy Points – This gives a person the opportunity to pay a small fee to move the point spread in their favor.
 While it costs more, it allows them to increase their chances of winning.